National Catholic Certification Program in Health Care Ethics

 The National Catholic Certification Program in Health Care Ethics has been developed at the request of many bishops and administrators of health care facilities to provide a credible and systematic formation so that dioceses, hospitals and ethics committees will have advisors better qualified to apply the Catholic moral tradition to challenging contemporary issues in health care.
 The part-time, year-long program combines a theoretical component with a practically oriented component based on case studies.

-Web-Based Distance Learning Program: This course is designed for the busy professional.
-Participants must attend an initial two-day seminar held in the fall in either Philadelphia, New Orleans, or Bismarck (click the city name for the respective schedules).
+This course is designed for the busy professional, and is patterned on a web-based distance learning model.
+Participants must attend a two-day seminar held in the fall in either Philadelphia, Bismarck or a third city determined each year.
 Students then interact independently with an instructor through a series of four learning modules over the course of the one-year program of study.
 Modules are completed through weekly assignments which include readings and an assessment of each student's theoretical understanding and ability to make practical application of the module content.
 Students are also given the opportunity to interact with their instructor, NCBC ethicists, and peers through a series of teleconferences and through an online discussion group.
-The program will culminate with a required intensive one-day seminar of case studies at the NCBC offices in Philadelphia on May 2, 2015.
+The program culminates with a required intensive one-day seminar of case studies at the NCBC offices in Philadelphia on May 6, 2017 (or on November 4, 2017 for the mid-academic year class).

 - The National Association of Catholic Chaplains has approved this program for 144 Continuing Education Hours.